Biden Unveils Plan to Pay Farmers and Cities for Colorado River Water Cuts - NewsBreak

 Tax the rich for more EVs?
 California Democrats split

-SACRAMENTO, Calif.
-(AP) — A California ballot measure that would tax the rich to help put more electric cars on the road may seem tailor-made to win support from Democrats in a state known for climate leadership, but Proposition 30 has one notable opponent: Gov. Gavin Newsom.
-That’s put the Democratic governor on the opposite side of his own party and against his traditional environmental allies.
+A California ballot measure that would tax the rich to help put more electric cars on the road may seem tailor-made to win support from Democrats in a state known for climate leadership, but Proposition 30 has one notable opponent: Gov. Gavin Newsom.
+That's put the Democratic governor on the opposite side of his own party and against his traditional environmental allies.
+The proposition before voters would add a 1.75% tax on personal income of more than $2 million, or fewer than 43,000 people.
+State analysts estimate it would raise up to $5 billion a year, mostly to help...

 Comments / 0